Reports to: Senior Director of Maritime Southeast Asia

 - Must be organized, detail-oriented and be able to successfully handle multiple tasks at the same time and function in a fast-paced environment.

-- Must be willing to work beyond normal business hours in order to speak with colleagues in Southeast Asia, participate in staff calls and consult with Asia-based Council members.
+- Must be willing to work beyond normal business hours in order to speak with colleagues in Southeast Asia, participate in regular staff calls and consult with Council members based in Asia.

 - Needs to be member-focused and maintain good and open working relationships with the Council’s 160+ member companies and their representatives.

 - Must be fluent in English with excellent written and verbal communication skills.
 Should be able to demonstrate the ability to produce high-quality English-language publications.

 - Must be proficient in Windows Office software including Word, Excel, Outlook and PowerPoint.